Bans on communist symbols: United States

+However, after the Crucial Communism Teaching Act had passed the U.S. House of Representatives, it is unknown whether the bill will either give way to, or be joined by other bills against the ideology of communism, including the re-bans, full or partial, on communist symbols, during the second Trump administration.

-Proposed bans
+Proposed anti-communist legislation

 Albania

 Albania's Institute for Communist Crimes (ICC) proposed a ban on communist-era films, sparking hostile reactions from the public.

 Brazil

 In 2016, Eduardo Bolsonaro, a federal deputy for São Paulo and the son of then-deputy and future president Jair Bolsonaro, proposed a bill to criminalize the promotion of communism.
 The draft proposed that offenders be given two to five years in prison and a fine if they manufacture, commercialize, distribute or convey symbols or propaganda that use the hammer or sickle or any other means of dissemination favourable to communism.
 As of December 2022, the bill is in the Constitution and Justice Commission of the Chamber of Deputies of Brazil.

 Bulgaria

 In Bulgaria, lawmakers voted on first reading of a proposed law on 24 November 2016 to make the public display of communist symbols illegal.
 The law, known as the "Criminal Nature of the Communist Regime", requires that signs and items created during the communist regime glorifying the former communist party and its leaders be removed from public places.
 The proposal, however, was never put to a second reading, never signed by the President of Bulgaria nor published in Bulgaria's State Gazette and hence never became law.
 Both the parliamentary session and convocation in which the law was proposed later ended, thus rendering the proposal dead.